weilunteo/CS-INSPIRE/README.md

 ## Contributing

-Contributions from the community to make Your Ultimate Bias Buster Tool even better are welcome.
+As this is still much potential for future work, contributions from the community to make this platform even better are welcome.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.